 goodr – scalable ux solutions & testing for e-commerce

-When I first arrived at goodr I found a site in desperate need of UX optimization, a site with a meandering user experience which lacked solid direction and clarity.
-Many of the modules were sprawling and outdated and navigation was a chore (something validated through user surveys and user journey maps).
+When I first arrived at goodr I found a site in desperate need of UX optimization.
+The site had a meandering user experience which lacked solid direction and clarity.
+Many of the modules were sprawling and outdated and navigation was a chore (something validated by A/B tests, user surveys, and user journey maps).

 A prime example of the work I do at goodr surrounds the PDPs – a critical node in the customer journey.